 Hoe Fen is the furthest area from the house and the wildest spot at Anglesey Abbey.
 In contrast to the manicured gardens, this area is perfect for wildlife and children alike.
-The suggested walk should take no longer than 1 hour 40 minutes but allow more time to explore with children.
-The Woodland Path and Hoe Fen Trail are an additional loop to the Circular walk, and it is more than possible to combine all three walks in one day.
+The suggested walk should take no longer than 1-hour and 30-minutes but allow more time to explore with children.
+The Hoe Fen Trail is an additional loop to the Circular walk.
+It is more than possible to combine all three walks in one day.

 Whether you go directly there or see the rest of the park first, there is no set route for walking around Hoe Fen.
 It is designed for adventures and exploring.
 Den building is actively encouraged, and there is wildlife to discover.
 Let your little ones go wild.